 I actually use old manual lenses from the film era.

-What you need is your lenses to not have bad coma or too much chromatic aberration at relatively wide apertures.
+What you need is a lens without too much chromatic aberration at relatively wide apertures.

 This is where modern ED lenses and APO refractors using low dispersion glass often have an edge over many old legacy lenses.

-A great way to check if you can use your lens in astrophotography and how well it will perform, is to search it on Astrobin, a great free site and image database you can even contribute to.
+A great way to check if you can use your lens in astrophotography is to search it on Astrobin.
+This is a great free site and image database you can even contribute to.

 Finally, you should go for lenses that perform well with apertures in the range of f/2.8 to f/5.6 for deep sky astrophotography.
-Slower lenses will require longer exposures and even more images to be stacked.
+Slower lenses require longer exposures and even more images for stacking.

 Typical focal lengths for full frame camera are: